sstsimulator/sst-core/CONTRIBUTING.md

 * SST-Core is the repository for the Sandia developed SST Simulation Core.
 The repository is hosted on [GitHub](https://github.com).
    * An understanding of [git scm](https://git-scm.com/) is essential to developing code for SST.
-   * There are 2 primary branches used for SST development
+   * There are two primary branches used for SST development
       * **devel** - Contains the latest development codeset of SST-Core.
          * **While this branch is fairly stable, unexpected events can cause it to be broken at any time.**
       * **master** - Contains the latest fully tested stable version of SST-Core that is under development.